Skip to content

 Mentuhotep II died in 2009 BC after ruling for around 51 years.
 He was succeeded by his son, Mentuhotep III, whose reign was as short as 12 years, at least compared to his father’s.

 What highlights this short reign, however, was active trade, best represented by Mentuhotep III’s expedition of 3,000 men to the Land of Punt, which is modern-day Ethiopia and Djibouti.
-They sailed through the Red Sea and came back with gum, perfumes and incense.
+They sailed through the Red Sea and returned with gum, perfumes and incense.

-Mentuhotep III is also known for his building activity that featured expanding and renovating existing temples.
-He also built a mud-brick temple for himself, but this one did not survive either, most probably because of an earthquake that hit Thebes after the king’s death in 1997 BC.
+Mentuhotep III is also known for his building activity, which included expanding and renovating existing temples.
+He also built a mud-brick temple for himself, but this one did not survive either, probably because of an earthquake that hit Thebes after the king died in 1997 BC.

 Mentuhotep IV was Mentuhotep III’s successor and the last pharaoh of the 11th Dynasty.
 There is quite a dispute over the origin of this king.
 Some scholars say he was Mentuhotep III’s son, and others believe he was the son of Mentuhotep II and Mentuhotep III’s brother.

 Like his origin, there does not seem to be much documentation of Mentuhotep IV’s reign.
-He probably came to power in a period of conflict over succession, and maybe this is why his name was not found among the other kings.
-He died childless in 1991 BC after a rule of six years, and it is still unknown where he was buried.
+He probably came to power in a period of conflict over succession, which may be why his name was not found among the other kings.
+He died childless in 1991 BC after a six-year rule, and it is still unknown where he was buried.

 Twelfth Dynasty (1991 to 1802 BC)